exercism/go/exercises/custom-set/README.md

 works internally doesn't matter, as long as it behaves like a set of unique elements.

+## Coding the solution

+Look for a stub file having the name custom_set.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.